timfox456/java-fsd-phase1/LongestIncreasing/README.md

 A sequence must be increasing.
 2,2,2 is not a sequence because 2 = and is not increasing.

+If there is more than one sequence of the same length, then returning any of those sequences is acceptable.

 Your solution should be no worse than polynomial O(n^2) in complexity, but if it can be improved, then that is encouraged.

 Example: